Code-Institute-Submissions/Dazz024-MilestoneProject1/README.md

 * See the gym's social media links so he can post and share his own photos.
     * All along the footer there are shortcuts and external links to social media pages.

-### Responsiveness
+### Further Testing
-I tested the responsiveness with Google Chrome's inbuilt inspect button and also with a site called [Am I Responsive?](http://ami.responsivedesign.is/#).
+* I tested the responsiveness with Google Chrome's inbuilt inspect button and also with a site called [Am I Responsive?](http://ami.responsivedesign.is/#).
+* I have tested all clickable links and the video player.
+* I have tested the deploying it to GitHub Pages.

 ## Deployment
 ### Github pages